A Few Projective Classes of (Non-Hausdorff) Topological Spaces: Local strong sobriety

 \begin{remark} Another, apparently easier way of proving Theorem~\ref{thm:projective:lssober} would be to return to the original definition of (locally) strongly sober spaces.
 Given a convergent ultrafilter $\mathcal U$ on the projective limit $X$, we form its images $p_i [\mathcal U]$ under $p_i \colon X \to X_i$.
 Those are convergent ultrafilters in each $X_i$, and since $X_i$ is assumed to be (locally) strongly sober, $\lim p_i [\mathcal U]$ is the downward closure $\dc x_i$ of a unique point $x_i$ in $X_i$.
 It is easy to see that $C \eqdef \bigcap_{i \in I} p_i^{-1} (\dc x_i)$ is exactly the set of limits of $\mathcal U$, but showing that this set has a largest element seems to be no easier than doing what we did to prove Theorem~\ref{thm:projective:lssober}.
 Note that there is no reason to believe that ${(x_i)}_{i \in I}$ would even live in $X$. \end{remark}

 We will show that both coherence and sobriety are required in order for weak Hausdorffness to be preserved by projective limits.
-The basic construction is the following. \begin{example} The dcpo $X$ shown on the right of Figure~\ref{fig:knijnenburg:limproj} was invented by Knijnenburg \cite[Example~6.1]{Knijnenburg:powerdomain} in order to show that the Egli-Milner ordering and the topological Egli-Milner ordering on spaces of lenses may fail to coincide.
+The basic construction is the following.

+\begin{example} The dcpo $X$ shown on the right of Figure~\ref{fig:knijnenburg:limproj} was invented by Knijnenburg \cite[Example~6.1]{Knijnenburg:powerdomain} in order to show that the Egli-Milner ordering and the topological Egli-Milner ordering on spaces of lenses may fail to coincide.
 (We have removed its bottom element, which serves no purpose here.)
 Explicitly, the elements of $X$ are $a_n$ and $b_n$ for every $n \in \nat \cup \{\omega\}$, and $c_n$ for every $n \in \nat$ (not $\omega$), all pairwise distinct.
 The ordering is given by: $a_m \leq a_n$, $b_m \leq b_n$, $a_m \leq c_n$, $b_m \leq c_n$ if and only if $m \leq n$; all other pairs of elements are incomparable.
 Note that the points $c_n$, $n \in \nat$, are all incomparable.
 We give $X$ the Scott topology.
 One checks that neither $\{a_\omega\}$ nor $\{b_\omega\}$ is open, but that $\upc x$ is open for every $x \in X \diff \{a_\omega, b_\omega\}$, and those form a base of the Scott topology.
 (In domain-theoretic terms, $X$ is an algebraic domain whose finite elements are all elements except $a_\omega$ and $b_\omega$.)
 In particular, every open neighborhood of $a_\omega$ intersects every open neighborhood of $b_\omega$, so $X$ is not weakly Hausdorff. \end{example}

+We observe that Knijnenburg's dcpo arises as an $\omega$-projective limit in at least two different ways.
+Here is the first way.

-\begin{example} For every $n \in \nat$, let $X_n$ be the subposet of Knijnenburg's dcpo $X$ consisting of $a_0$, \ldots, $a_n$, $b_0$, \ldots, $b_n$ and every $c_n$, $n \in \nat$, see the left part of Figure~\ref{fig:knijnenburg:limproj}.
+\begin{example} For every $n \in \nat$, let $X_n$ be the subposet of Knijnenburg's dcpo $X$ consisting of $a_0$, \ldots, $a_n$, $b_0$, \ldots, $b_n$ and every $c_k$, $k \in \nat$, see the left part of Figure~\ref{fig:knijnenburg:limproj}.
 Let $p_n \colon X \to X_n$ map each $a_k$ to $a_{\min (k,n)}$, $b_k$ to $b_{\min (k, n)}$, and each $c_k$ to itself.
 Each space $X_n$ is a dcpo, and is given the Scott topology.
 It is easy to see that every directed family in $X_n$ must be trivial, in the sense that it already contains its supremum.
 It follows that the topology of $X_n$ coincides with the Alexandroff topology.